Podcast: Download

 Five: Employ Study Habits That Boost Retention

-Memory techniques are fantastic.
-But you also want to use active reading strategies and take notes from your books in a sophisticated manner.
+These additional strategies include using active reading strategies and take notes from your books in a sophisticated manner.

-I’ve talked a lot about how to learn faster on this blog and highly recommend modelling how I memorize textbooks.
-This is exactly how I passed my PhD at York University far ahead of my peers who entered the Humanities program the same year:
+This video details exactly how I passed my PhD at York University far ahead of my peers who entered the Humanities program the same year:

-But more than that, the study habits I use involve taking a lot of breaks and switching strategically between topics.
 This process of rotating through textbooks is the principle of interleaving that has been so helpful for many people dealing with concept-heavy information.

 You Really Can Retain Even The Most Complex Concepts

-Everything starts by deeply engaging the concepts you need to remember.
+As you’ve seen, improving how you learning complex ideas starts by deeply engaging the concepts you need to remember.

 Then, commit the concepts to memory using the mental tools we’ve discussed.
+Mnemonics that use associations will lead to making greater connections over time.

 In just four video lessons and three worksheets, you’ll have mastered the core technique needed to content with any complex conceptual information.